When you have cancer, the disease and its treatment might make you feel tired and weak. But eating the right foods can help.

 - Keep high-calorie, high-protein snacks and small meals on hand.

-- If food tastes bland, season your dishes with spices.
+- If food tastes bland, season your dishes with spices rather than salt.

 - When dealing with mouth sores or a sore throat, steer clear of acidic or spicy foods.